London: Old Kent Road Development

-London for so many years has been popular for property transformations and a new development that is expected to bring 10,000 new jobs is planned for Old Kent Road.
-The new development plans released by South and East London estate agency KALMARs will also provide and workspaces in a recent report by Bdaily.
+London for so many years has been popular for property transformations and a new project that is expected to bring 10,000 new jobs is planned for Old Kent Road.
+The new plans have been released by South and East London estate agency KALMARs will provide new homes and workspaces in a recent report by Bdaily.
 The Kent Road area is considered one of London's oldest routes between the city and the Kent coast.

-Planning includes construction of 20,000 new homes and workspaces for 10,000 replace the low-rise retail warehouses and factories that will be the 'Urban Quarter' city.
+Planning includes construction of 20,000 new homes and workspaces for 10,000 that will replace the low-rise retail warehouses and factories that will be the 'Urban Quarter' for the city.

 Four elements of the new community is the first area known as the ‘Opportunity Area' described by KALMARs managing director, Richard Kalmar :